deep5050/radio-active/README.md

 ### Run

-Search a station with `radio --search [STATION_NAME]` or as simply `radio` :zap: to select from favorite menu.
+Search a station with `radio --search [STATION_NAME]` or simply `radio` :zap: to select from the favorite menu.

 ### Tips

 1. Use a modern terminal emulator, otherwise the UI might break! (gets too ugly sometimes)
-2. On Windows, instead of default Command Prompt, use the new Windows Terminal or web-based emulators like hyper,Cmdr,Terminus etc. for better UI
+2. On Windows, instead of the default Command Prompt, use the new Windows Terminal or web-based emulators like Hyper, Cmdr, Terminus, etc. for better UI
 3. Let the app run for at least 5 seconds (not a serious issue though, for better performance)